💃Latin American History – 1791 to Present

 Why This Matters

-Latin American independence wasn't a single event—it was a cascade of interconnected revolutions spanning three decades, and the AP exam expects you to understand why these movements succeeded where earlier rebellions had failed.
-You're being tested on how Enlightenment ideals, colonial grievances, and the Napoleonic Wars created a perfect storm for independence.
+Latin American independence wasn't a single event.
+It was a cascade of interconnected revolutions spanning three decades, and you're expected to understand why these movements succeeded where earlier rebellions had failed.
+The key factors: Enlightenment ideals, colonial grievances, and the Napoleonic Wars created a perfect storm for independence.
 The leaders in this guide didn't operate in isolation; they borrowed strategies, inspired one another, and sometimes clashed over competing visions for post-colonial society.

 Don't just memorize names and dates.
 Know what type of leader each figure represents: Was this a creole military strategist fighting for elite interests, or a social revolutionary demanding racial equality and land reform?
-Understanding these distinctions will help you tackle FRQs that ask you to compare independence movements or analyze why some revolutions produced more radical social change than others.
-The exam loves to probe the gap between political independence and social transformation—and these leaders embody that tension.
+These distinctions will help you tackle FRQs that ask you to compare independence movements or analyze why some revolutions produced more radical social change than others.
+The exam loves to probe the gap between political independence and social transformation, and these leaders embody that tension.

 Social Revolutionaries: Independence as Liberation

-These leaders saw independence as more than a transfer of power from peninsulares to creoles—they demanded fundamental changes to colonial social hierarchies.
+These leaders saw independence as more than a transfer of power from peninsulares (Spanish-born colonists) to creoles (American-born elites).
+They demanded fundamental changes to colonial social hierarchies.
 Their movements mobilized indigenous peoples, enslaved populations, and the rural poor, making them both more radical and more threatening to elite interests.

 Toussaint Louverture

-• Abolished slavery in Saint-Domingue and inspired fear among slaveholding elites throughout the Americas, influencing both revolutionary hopes and conservative backlash
+• Abolished slavery in Saint-Domingue and inspired fear among slaveholding elites throughout the Americas, influencing both revolutionary hopes and conservative backlash.
+Louverture himself didn't live to see full independence; he was captured by Napoleon's forces in 1802 and died in a French prison in 1803.
+His lieutenant Jean-Jacques Dessalines declared Haitian independence in January 1804.

 Miguel Hidalgo y Costilla

-• Issued the "Grito de Dolores" (1810)—this call to arms marks the beginning of Mexican independence and is still celebrated as Mexico's independence day
+• Issued the "Grito de Dolores" (September 16, 1810).
+This call to arms marks the beginning of Mexican independence and is still celebrated as Mexico's independence day.

-• Mobilized indigenous and mestizo populations rather than relying solely on creole elites, making his rebellion a genuine social uprising that terrified colonial authorities
+• Mobilized indigenous and mestizo populations rather than relying solely on creole elites, making his rebellion a genuine social uprising that terrified colonial authorities.
+His forces swelled to tens of thousands but lacked military discipline, and Hidalgo was captured and executed in 1811.

 José María Morelos

-• Continued Hidalgo's radical vision after his mentor's execution in 1811, organizing a more disciplined military and political movement
+• Continued Hidalgo's radical vision after his mentor's execution, organizing a more disciplined military and political movement in southern Mexico.

 Military Liberators: The Creole Campaign for Political Independence